sjg20/u-boot-concept/doc/usage/bootflow.rst

 -l
     List bootflows while scanning.
 This is helpful when you want to see what is happening during scanning.
-Use it with the `-b` flag to see which bootmethod and bootflows are being tried.
+Use it with the `-b` flag to see which bootdevice and bootflows are being tried.

 bootflow list